Standards

 4.2 Candidates use alignment results to select, adapt, and develop environmental education curricular and instructional materials.

-5. STANDARD 5.
+4.3 Candidates seek opportunities to integrate environmental education into standards-based curricula and school programs. - STANDARD 5.
 Instructional Planning and Practice.
 Candidates identify and differentiate among a variety of instructional strategies and tools, including instructional technology that enhance environmental learning.
 They plan and deliver instruction that promotes environmental literacy and creates stimulating and motivating climates for learning for diverse learners.

 5.1 Candidates describe and critically review a range of instructional materials, resources, technologies, and settings for use in environmental education.